esvm4/Google-DA-Cyclistic/Case1/Report.md

 ## What tools are you choosing and why?

+- I choose to work with SQL Server because it is a great free alternative to BigQuery to work with database.
+A copy of sql file will be placed in the same folder as this report under the name `Process.sql`.
+- I also use Python in Jupyter notebook to clean data.

 ## Have you ensured your data’s integrity?

 ## What steps have you taken to ensure that your data is clean?